 2. The Average Market Return Is Not Enough

-Certain people don’t like talking about financial independence
+Certain people don’t like talking about financial independence and efficient investing.

 Every now and then, you will come across someone who doesn’t accept the idea of efficient passive investing.
 Usually their reason is that they want to pick winning stocks or find the financial “guy” (or girl) to help them beat the market.